qgis/QGIS-Documentation/docs/training_manual/expressions/index.rst

 The QGIS expressions editor
 ==========================================

-This module contributed by Salvatore fiandaca and Carlos López quintanillaVictor Olaya and Paolo Cavallini.
+This module contributed by Salvatore Fiandaca and Carlos López quintanilla.

 Contents: